New design options - your input needed!

 • Safer for all users.

-• A more pleasant experience for people walking, biking, and riding the bus.
+• A more pleasant experience for people walking, rolling, biking, and riding the bus.

 Share your thoughts about El Camino Real!